Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-11-16-Isaac-Asimov-Nightfall.md

 # Overall: 5/9.
 Slightly good.
 Frankly speaking, I was appalled by the fact that even a work from about 80 years ago still betters some of the science fiction today.

-Still, I thought it indeed exists some imperfections such as the cultists and the world view.
+Still, I thought it indeed exists some imperfections such as the intention of cultists and the world view.